patricknevindwyer/espy/README.md

 	npm myJs > 2.1.2

 _espy_ will check against the local and global NPM module installation.
 Semantic versions with either _2 or 3_ digits are supported.

+## Perl Modules

+Check installed Perl modules that conform to CPAN Versioning:

+	pl CGI > 3.0

+_espy_ will check against the active perl installation available in the current user path.
+Semantic versions with either _2 or 3_ digits are supported, although most Perl modules only use the first two digits in versioning.

 ## External Commands